Public Weather Service

-We are also responsible for the National Severe Weather Warning Service, which aims to give advance warning of extreme weather to the public, businesses, emergency services and Government.
+We are also responsible for the Severe weather warnings, which aims to give advance warning of extreme weather to the public, businesses, emergency services and Government.

 The aims of the PWS are to:

-The Public Weather Service Customer Group is responsible for overseeing the PWS on behalf of the public, reporting to and advising the Minister of State for Universities and Science.
+The Public Weather Service Customer Group is responsible for overseeing the PWS on behalf of the public, reporting to and advising government Ministers.

-The PWSCG is mainly funded by the Department for Business, Innovation and Skills on behalf of Government.
+The PWSCG is mainly funded by the Department for Science, Innovation and Technology (DSIT) on behalf of Government.
 In addition, the Civil Aviation Authority pays towards the service to underpin its services for UK and global aviation.
-Some research and development projects receive additional funding from other sources, including the EU.
-The current total PWSCG funding is approximately £83 million p.a.
+Some research and development projects receive additional funding from other sources.
+The current total PWSCG funding is approximately £133.4 million per year.